firzad/COMP6771-Word-Ladder/README.md

 Another, more subtle issue, is the restriction that you shouldn’t reuse words that have been included in a previous ladder.
 This is an optimisation that avoids exploring redundant paths.
-For example, if you previously tried the ladder `cat->cot->cog` and are now processing `cat->cot->con`, you would find that the word `cog` is one letter away from con, which looks like a potential candidate to extend this ladder.
+For example, if you previously tried the ladder `cat->cot->cog` and are now processing `cat->cot->con`, you would find that the word `cog` is one letter away from `con`, which looks like a potential candidate to extend this ladder.
 However, `cog` has already been reached in an earlier (and thus shorter) ladder, so there is no point in reconsidering it in a longer ladder.
 The simplest way to ensure this is to keep track of the words that have been used in any ladder, and ignore them when they resurface.
 This is also necessary to avoid getting trapped in circular, non-terminal ladders such as `cat->cot->cog->bog->bat->cat`.
-Since you need linear access to all of the items in a word-ladder when time comes to return it, it makes sense to model an individual word-ladder using `std::vector<std::string>`.
-Remember that because C++ has value-semantics, you’re able to copy vectors via copy initialisation (e.g. `auto word_ladder_clone = word_ladder;`) and copy assignment (e.g. `word_ladder_clone = word_ladder`).
+Since you need linear access to all of the items in a word ladder when time comes to return it, it makes sense to model an individual word ladder using `std::vector<std::string>`.
+Remember that because C++ has value semantics, you’re able to copy vectors via copy initialisation (e.g. `auto word_ladder_clone = word_ladder;`) and copy assignment (e.g. `word_ladder_clone = word_ladder`).

 **If there are multiple shortest paths, your implementation must return all the solutions, sorted in lexicographical order.
-Thus, the return type for your word-ladder generator will be `std::vector<std::vector<std::string>>`.**
+Thus, the return type for your word ladder generator will be `std::vector<std::vector<std::string>>`.**